Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

 Gabriel Moreno At The Plate

-- Moreno has picked up an RBI in 32.9% of his games this season, with two or more RBI in 5.5% of his games.
-He has also produced three or more runs in two contests.
+- Moreno has picked up an RBI in 32.4% of his games this season, with two or more RBI in 5.4% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored at least one run 17 times this year (23.3%), including one multi-run game.
+- He has scored at least once 17 times this year (23.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.